 This 5E Fighter guide covers the latest fighting styles and subclasses from the Players Handbook to Xanathar’s Guide to Everything.

-Grab a weapon and and choose your style because we’ll be covering everything you need to know to make the best fighter in 5e Dugeons & Dragons.
+Grab a weapon and and choose your style because we’ll be covering everything you need to know to make the best fighter in 5e Dungeons & Dragons.

 We also have guides to the other classes (from us and externally) find the other great character optimisation guides for D&D here.